 Although some training is available, there is no requirement for teachers to be qualified and over 60% come straight into the profession after leaving secondary school.
 As well as being under-resourced, the teaching profession is not held in as high regard as it should be.
-Some of the locations in Guyana where LRTT operate are some of the most remote on the planet.

 Starting in the capital, Georgetown, you will receive introductory sessions learning about Guyanese culture and its education system.
 Teaching in schools helps you better understand the context.
 After getting to grips with the status quo the group head off to explore the rivers and creeks of Guyana’s tropical rainforest.

 The team will deliver a series of group workshops designed to introduce Guyanese teachers to a series of teaching skills and strategies that put the learner at the heart of the lesson.
 Fellows facilitate sessions in pairs for small groups of Guyanese teachers, with a strong emphasis on peer-observation and practise.

 After the workshops have taken place, the Fellows will conduct a number of follow-up lesson observations and share feedback to the Guyanese teachers through coaching sessions.
 After a closing ceremony, the group will head out to the virgin rainforest on the Kaieteur Falls Trek.

 Guyana is like nowhere I’ve ever been.
 The country is a melting pot of South American and Caribbean culture, inhabited by a fascinating mix of people, rich and poor.
 It was a real privilege to spend time with so many teachers and learn more about this charming and often overlooked country from the people who call it home.

 The feedback we received from the teachers was extremely positive.
 They were so receptive to the themes and ideas we presented to them and I feel the teachers in the community really benefitted from us being there.

 There was a great team spirit during the trip and it was brilliant to be around other like-minded teachers for the month.
 Amazing excursions!